amalthomas111/SBF/README.md

 #> [3,]    0    0    1
 ```

 A-SBF is not an exact factorization.
+The decomposition error is
+minimized and stored in `asbf$error`.

 ``` r
 # initial decomposition error